techjay-c/tp/docs/UserGuide.md

 #### Searching for patients by keywords : `search-patient`

-Search for patients by matching names with a keyword.
+Searches for patients by matching names with a keyword.
 This command helps you find patients that match your search criteria.
 This is useful when:
-* You need to find patients whose names match your search criteria
+* You need to find patients whose names match your search criteria.
-* You forget the `Patient_ID` for a patient and want to search using the patient's name instead.
+* You forgot the `PATIENT_ID` of a dentist and want to search using the patient's name instead.

 **Format:** `search-patient KEYWORD`